-Switzerland is a good performer under the VACI (on par with Nigeria), due to its strict animal welfare laws and its low meat production.
+Switzerland is a good performer (“B”) under the VACI, on a par with Sweden.
+Although animal consumption is high, the country has strict animal welfare laws and low levels of animal production.

-The Swiss diet contains a relatively high proportion of animal products, with around 62.4% of the average person’s diet being made up of land-based animal protein (compared with a global average of 35.2%).
-This is the fifth highest level of consumption amongst the countries surveyed, and equates to each person consuming around 62.5g of land-based animal protein per day (compared with a global average of 26.7g).
-As at 2015, it was estimated that around 3% of the population identified as vegetarian.
+The Swiss diet contains a relatively high proportion of animal products.
+Around 59.4% of the average person’s diet is made up of land-based animal protein, compared to a global average of 35.2%.
+Each person consumes around 54.2g of land-based animal protein per day, versus a global average of 27.2g.
+About 14% of the population is vegetarian.

 Switzerland is rated as a good performer (“B”) under the Animal Protection Index (API), and its farmed animal protection legislation achieved an adequate performance rating (“C”) under the same index.
 The country has strong animal protection laws rigorously enforced at the Federal level.
 However, Switzerland imports a significant quantity of animal products that do not meet the standards enshrined in the nation's legislation for domestic production of animal products.
 Switzerland also participates in live animal exportation for journeys over eight hours, and factory farming is widespread for pigs, chickens and other farmed birds.
 The government has however prohibited the use of sow stalls, farrowing crates, and battery cages.
 Learn more about the quality of Switzerland’s legislative protections on the API here.